 You can get back from Torres del Paine to Puerto Natales the same way.

-To get from Pudeto to Refugio Paine Grande take a catamaran (ferry).
+To get to Refugio Paine Grande from the Pudeto entrance take a catamaran (ferry).
 It takes 30 min. to get to Paine Grande.
-The price is US$35 one way.
+The price is US$30 one way.
+You can buy tickets and confirm the current timetable on the Hip Sur website.

 Entrance fees and transport expenses

-Entrance fee – US$49 if you’re going to stay in the park for more than 3 days, US$35 if you’re going to spend 3 or less days in the park.
+Entrance fee – US$49 if you’re going to stay in the park for more than 3 days, US$35 if you’re going to spend 3 or fewer days in the park.

 Transport.
-Bus Puerto Natales – Torres del Paine (return) – US$20.
-Bus Laguna Amarga – Hotel Las Torres (one way) – US$5, free for the guest of Hotel Las Torres.
-Catamaran Pudeto – Refugio Paine Grande – US$35 one way.
+Bus Puerto Natales – Torres del Paine – US$14 one way, US$23 one way to Hotel Grey.
+Bus Laguna Amarga – Hotel Las Torres (one way) – US$6, free for the guest of Hotel Las Torres.
+Catamaran Pudeto – Refugio Paine Grande – US$30 one way.

 Renting a car.
-At the airport in Punta Arenas from US$40 per day, depending on the car and rental period.
+At the airport in Punta Arenas from US$40 per day, depending on the car, season, and rental period.

 Tours in Torres del Paine.
-A boat trip Hotel Lago Grey to Grey glacier – from US$110 pp.; ice hiking on Grey glacier from US$200 pp.; kayaking to Grey glacier from US$128 pp. for a 2,5-hour tour.
+A boat trip from Hotel Lago Grey to Grey Glacier is from US$115 pp.; ice hiking on Grey Glacier from US$200 pp.; kayaking to Grey Glacier from US$128 pp. for a 2.5-hour tour.
 Horse riding tour from US$75 pp. for a 3-hour tour.

 Questions or Comments?